Mission Statement

 Services are family friendly and dress is how ever you feel comfortable!
 If you are unable to join us in person, we warmly welcome you to join us on Facebook live!
 Services can be viewed on our Facebook page.
 Click on the down arrow below for details on upcoming services.

-April 2024 Service Schedule Here
+October 2024 Service Schedule Here

-April Worship Services— Pastor Cat leading unless otherwise noted.
+October Worship Services— Pastor Cat leading unless otherwise noted.

 Welcome Pastor Cat Allard!